-In terror I went to the kitchen and got a small, flat knife.
+In terror, I went to the kitchen and got a small, flat knife.
 I slid the knife along the joints of the bed slicing through the gaps.
 Blood streaked along the blade as I attacked the bed until I couldn’t see anything more to kill.
-I knew that didn’t mean I’d got them all though, there were cracks I couldn’t get into, crevices that were inaccessible.
+I knew that didn’t mean I’d killed them all though, there were cracks I couldn’t get into, crevices that were inaccessible.

-I decided I had to sleep in my bed.
+I decided I had to sleep in my bedroom.
 I brought my head as far away from the headboard as I could and rolled my legs up into a ball.
-Tried to sleep as far as I could from the bugs in order to offer my body some protection.
+Trying to sleep as far as I could from the bugs in order to offer my body some protection.